 Inspiring others to share their passions, talents and ideas within their communities and across the globe

-In 2019 and early 2020, several leading organizations again recognized Kellogg for our commitment to building and supporting diversity and inclusion in our workplace, marketplace and the communities where we work and live.
+In 2020 and early 2021, several leading organizations again recognized Kellogg for our commitment to building and supporting equity, diversity and inclusion in our workplace, marketplace and the communities where we work and live.
 These include:

 Gender Parity at Kellogg

 Our focus on gender equity continues too.
 We aspire to achieve gender equity of 50/50 by the end of 2025, and our teams around the world are working on it.
 For example, in India only 20 percent of women participate in the labor force – even though the region has experienced tremendous economic expansion in recent decades.

 This means women don’t reap the full benefits of this growth.
 Our team in India has focused diligently on attracting and developing female talent, while making our workplaces more inclusive.
 We’re proud that Kellogg India has been recognized as one of the “Best Companies for Women in India” for the last four years, thanks in part to this work.

 Our revitalized ED&I strategy is a promise to our people – not just our employees, but our customers, consumers, and suppliers as well – that we will create an equitable environment that embraces and nurtures their unique strengths.

 Read more about Kellogg’s ED&I work in the latest Features report, our annual ED&I publication.